terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/s4hana-bw4hana-standard/README.md

 ## Prerequisites

-### 1. COS service credentials
+### 1. IBM Cloud Object Storage service credentials
 1. Recommended to have a COS Instance in the same region where the S/4HANA or BW/4HANA deployment is planned as copying the files on to the lpar will be faster.
 2. **'ibmcloud_cos_service_credentials'** variable requires a value in **json format**.
 This can be obtained using the instructions [here](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials)

-### 2. SAP binaries required for installation and folder structure in COS
+### 2. SAP binaries required for installation and folder structure in IBM Cloud Object Storage bucket
 1. All binaries for HANA database and SAP solution (S/4HANA or BW/4HANA) must be uploaded to the IBM Cloud Object Storage Instance bucket in IBM Cloud before starting this deployment.
 2. For example the binaries required for S/4HANA 2022 are listed [here](./docs/s4hana2022_binaries.md).
 3. Example folder structure :